The Nutcote Gardens

 The current plantings are largely in accordance with the landscape scheme prepared by Fiona Robbe of Knox and Tanner Landscape Architects in 1992, which was based on historical research and site inspection.
 All vegetation not of May Gibbs’ tenure was removed in the 1990s.
 As mentioned above, modifications to this scheme have been initiated by the Gardens volunteers at May Gibbs’ Nutcote, based partly on their experience of which plantings are viable in the Gardens.

 Under the guidance of horticulturist Helen Wood, volunteers undertook significant work from 1992-2000 including the reintroduction of May’s hedges and the trellis and arbours over the path.
 Curators and volunteers at May Gibbs’ Nutcote have also discovered many references relating to the Gardens in May’s work which were able to be used to personalise the Gardens.
-For example, an illustration from Mr & Mrs Bear & Friendsshows the lemon tree outside May’s bedroom window, which can also be seen on the film which is shown to visitors.
+For example, an illustration from Mr & Mrs Bear & Friends shows the lemon tree outside May’s bedroom window, which can also be seen on the film that is shown to visitors.
 Mr Bear sits under the lemon tree and represents May’s husband, who wrote in a letter that it was his favourite spot.
 Likewise the caterpillar hedge is based on a comic strip.

 The importance of the Gardens to May’s work is indicated in an interview for the National Library in 1968 when she reflected, “ ‘Nutcote’ is a dear little place with a long, long garden.
 I used to walk around the Gardens, weeding it and loving it, and with a book in my pocket and a pencil and that’s where I got my best ideas, out in the open, gardening.”
 The Gardens was a constant source of pleasure and inspiration for May Gibbs.
 She enjoyed working there, taking notes and creating stories.
 While living at Nutcote, she continued to create the comic strips, Bib and Bub and Tiggy Touchwood, and wrote and illustrated Scotty in Gumnut Land, Mr and Mrs Bear and Friends and her last publication, Prince Dande Lion.